We’re Disability Positive!

-We provide services, opportunities and a voice to people living with disability and long-term health conditions, and their families.
+We provide services, opportunities and a voice to people with lived experience of disability and long-term health conditions, and their families.

 We have services to help people with everyday life, being part of their local community and looking after their own wellbeing, we can offer advice, help with practical tasks and advocate for people in lots of different situations.
 We listen and share people’s experiences to influence positive change in government policy.